EAMET: Robust Massive Model Editing via Embedding Alignment Optimization¶

 Overall Architecture¶

 EAMET follows the locate-then-edit paradigm of MEMIT.
-The input is a batch of fact triples \((s_i, rel_i, o_i)\) to be edited, and the output is a parameter update \(\Delta\) to the FFN layer \(W_{out}^l\).
-Unlike MEMIT, which jointly optimizes all residuals at once, EAMET iteratively optimizes each fact's residual \(r_i\) one at a time, incorporating embedding alignment constraints during optimization.
-The pipeline consists of three steps: (a) pre-extract key embeddings for all facts and compute pairwise cosine similarity distributions; (b) optimize residual embeddings sequentially—after each residual is optimized it is saved, and subsequent optimizations use previously saved residuals to compute the alignment loss; (c) substitute the aligned residuals into the normal equations to solve for \(\Delta\).
+The input is a batch of fact triplets \((s_i, rel_i, o_i)\), and the output is a parameter update \(\Delta\) for the FFN layer \(W_{out}^l\).
+Unlike MEMIT, which optimizes all residuals jointly at once, EAMET iteratively optimizes each fact's residual \(r_i\) while incorporating embedding alignment constraints.
+The process consists of three steps: (a) pre-extracting key embeddings for all facts and calculating pairwise cosine similarity distributions to quantify misalignment as a score; (b) optimizing residual embeddings individually, saving each after optimization, and using these to calculate alignment loss for subsequent iterations while using prefix-augmented NLL loss to ensure target generation; (c) substituting the aligned residuals into the normal equation to solve for \(\Delta\) in one step.

 Key Designs¶